 Scope of the project:

-This amendment integrates wireless ranging techniques and technologies, including those existing within IEEE 802.15.4 and new to IEEE 802.15.4, into a consistent, standardized protocol addressing the needs of a wide range of applications and PHYs and enabling the interoperability of devices by different vendors using the standardized protocol.
-Additionally, the amendment addresses the definition of a ranging operation mode and defines necessary MAC extensions which together with the PHY specifications, enable radio based distance measurements.
+This amendment integrates wireless ranging techniques and technologies, including those existing within IEEE 802.15.4 and new to IEEE 802.15.4, into a consistent, standardized method addressing the needs of a wide range of applications and PHYs and enabling the interoperability of devices by different vendors using this method.
+Additionally, the amendment defines necessary MAC and PHY extensions which enable common radio based distance measurements.

 Is the completion of this standard dependent upon the completion of another standard: No